 Mark Twain once wrote about Tom Sawyer, who was tasked with painting a fence one day.
 However, by showing some enthusiasm and making it look like he was enjoying it, all of his friends begged and pleaded to be allowed to help.

 So, at 6-30, in a sudden fit of sobriety and enthusiasm, I grabbed some random tools (screw driver, cheese grater, hack saw and dental monkey wrench) and started to size up the task in hand.
 Deano was the first to bite, coming over to eye up the roof of the van and offer his advice.
+Steve and Jim soon followed and with some more appropriate tools and a cup or two of Pimms, before we knew it, we ( ok, they) had the roof back on properly rather than sitting at a jaunty angle like a beret.

 A night in my own room in the penthouse was wonderful.
 Topping and tailing with Eileen has been an experience ( then again being savaged by a shark could be called an experience).
 I perhaps do him a little disservice.
 I'm sure in Arctic conditions, Eileen would be a fine addition to most people's fold down beds.
 Greece however is just outside the Arctic Circle.